 1970s Home Shirt

-Amazon have a great selection of retro Middlesbrough shirts.
-I like the 1970s home shirt (above), that was worn as the club returned to the top flight of English football in 1974.
+Amazon has a great selection of retro Middlesbrough shirts.
+I like the 1970s home shirt, which was worn as the club returned to the top flight of English football in 1974.

 Buy from: TOFFS